zimmer62/NeoPixelBus/ReadMe.md

 Arduino NeoPixel library

+CAUTION:  This branch is experimental, and only works for esp8266.
+Further, it requires 160mhz overclocking to even start to function.

 NOW SUPPORTS esp8266!

 NEW Animation class provides more flexible animation definitions

+NEW NeoPixelMultiBus manager exposes the ability to udpate more than one bus at a time, saving time spent on refreshing the pixels.

 Clone this into your Arduino\Library folder